DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 Here you can find some [notes on Cayley-Hamilton theorem](https://web.mit.edu/2.151/www/Handouts/CayleyHamilton.pdf).

-## Lectures 7 & 8: Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (18-22/04/24)
+## Lecture 4: Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (18-22/04/24)

 You can find the pdf of this lecture from [this link](../files/Laurent_18.pdf).
 We also solved the exercise I left for homework of the laurent expansion of $\mathrm{log}(-z)/(z^2-1)^2$.
 Next Monday Andrea will do the same exercises.

 For the ones of you that never saw the Riemann surface of multi-valued functions, I really advise you to watch this [short video series](https://www.youtube.com/playlist?list=PLiaHhY2iBX9g6KIvZ_703G3KJXapKkNaF) on complex functions which I find really instructive.

-## Lectures 9-11: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts
+## Lectures 5: Residue Theorem, Cauchy Principal Value, Order k poles and their residues, Integrals with branch cuts

 ### 29/04/24